sefeoglu/CRE_PTM/README.md

 ### 2.)
 Mean Average Accuracy (a) and Whole Accuracy (w) (%) on the TACRED and FewRel Datasets

 Mean Average Accuracy (a) and Whole Accuracy (w) (%) across 5 runs on the TACRED and FewRel datasets.
-The second-best results are highlighted in green, while the best results are highlighted in blue.

 | **Method**                                | **TACRED (w)** | **TACRED (a)** | **FewRel (w)** | **FewRel (a)** |
 |-------------------------------------------|----------------|----------------|----------------|----------------|